The clouds caressed the blue sky above the barren lands.

 The young man made a few steps forward and saw inside a small, green light shining in the darkness.

 He reached his hand and grabbed the light in his fist.
-Opening his palm, he saw a small emerald flickering through its many mirrors.
+Opening his palm,

 Walking with his fist open, he entered the dark, lighting his way with the emerald.